-This page provides an overview of fireworks laws that apply to Washington cities and counties, including information on permitting and licensing, dates and times fireworks may be sold or discharged, and examples of local ordinances.
+This page provides an overview of the authority of local governments in Washington State to regulate fireworks, including relevant state laws, permitting and licensing, dates and times that fireworks may be sold or discharged, emergency fireworks bans, and examples of local ordinances and advisory votes.

 A license issued by the State Patrol is required for:

 - Wholesale and/or retail fireworks sales, manufacturing, or importing (RCW 70.77.315).

 - Possession or use of fireworks, other than consumer fireworks lawfully purchased at retail (RCW 70.77.255(4) and RCW 70.77.315).

 - Public display of fireworks (including those put on by local governments).
 A "public display of fireworks" is defined by RCW 70.77.160 as "an entertainment feature where the public is or could be admitted or allowed to view the display or discharge of display fireworks."